LarsPauwels/Hygieia/README.md

 # Hygieia Rest API

 ## Overview
-This API is a multi-channel communications platform that allows the sending, receiving and automating of conversations between a Business and a Customer.
-Zingle is typically interacted with by Businesses via a web browser to manage these conversations with their customers.
-The Zingle API provides functionality to developers to act on behalf of either the Business or the Customer.
-The Zingle iOS SDK provides mobile application developers an easy-to-use layer on top of the Zingle API.

-## Tutorial
-We provide a [Postman](https://www.getpostman.com/) collection with a set of requests that introduce the basic concepts of the API.
-You will need an existing Zingle account with API access to run this tutorial.
-The Postman collection and more information are available [here](https://github.com/Zingle/rest-api/tree/master/.postman_tutorial).
+This API is a multi-channel communications platform that makes the automating of cleaning so much easier for a business.
+In this version the clients can have limited access in the app.
+To print their own schedules, but also to manage their spaces, items, ....
+This makes the communication between Hygieia and their clients more efficient.

 ### Support
 For API support, please email lars.pauwels@telenet.be.